fossasia/meilix/README.md

 **Commits**

+- Each commit should have proper documentation and comments in code, which will make it easy for others to understand it.
 - Make sure your commit message is crisp and clear, read more about it [here](https://chris.beams.io/posts/git-commit/)
-- When refering to a issue in PR, use [special words](https://help.github.com/articles/closing-issues-using-keywords/) to automatically close the related issue like "Fixes #234"
+- When refering to a issue in a Pull Request, use [special words](https://help.github.com/articles/closing-issues-using-keywords/) to automatically close the related issue like "Fixes #234"
-- Keep each PR very short, which will make it easy to review and correct.
+- Keep each PR limited in scope, which will make it easy to review and correct.
+Squash your commits.

-**Code**

-- Each commit should have proper documentation and comments in code, which will make it easy for others to understand it.

 ## Resource